genavarov/lama/contrib/debian-litecoin/README.md

 Debian
 ====================
-This directory contains files used to package litecoind/lamacoin-qt for Debian-based Linux systems.
-If you compile litecoind/lamacoin-qt yourself, there are some useful files here.
+This directory contains files used to package lamacoind/lamacoin-qt for Debian-based Linux systems.
+If you compile lamacoind/lamacoin-qt yourself, there are some useful files here.

-## litecoin: URI support ##
+## lamacoin: URI support ##

-Lamacoin.desktop  (Gnome / Open Desktop)
+lamacoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install Lamacoin.desktop
+	sudo desktop-file-install lamacoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your Lamacoin binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your lamacoin-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`

-Lamacoin.protocol (KDE)
+lamacoin-qt.protocol (KDE)